gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 Some slave devices only support _point-to-point_ SPI communication.
 This means that there can **only be one master on the bus, and also only one slave** (the device which supports point-to-point SPI).
 The Freescale (now NXP) `FXOS8700CQ` magnetometer is one such example.

-{{% img src="fxos8700cq-freescale-magnetometer-note-supports-only-point-to-point-spi-protocol.pdf.png" width="745px" caption="The note from the Freescale FXOS8700CQ magnetometer stating that it only supports the 'point-to-point' SPI protocol[^bib-nxp-fxos8700cq-ds]." %}}
+{{% figure src="fxos8700cq-freescale-magnetometer-note-supports-only-point-to-point-spi-protocol.pdf.png" width="745px" caption="The note from the Freescale FXOS8700CQ magnetometer stating that it only supports the 'point-to-point' SPI protocol[^bib-nxp-fxos8700cq-ds]." %}}

 ## Dedicated Chip Select Pins